International Travel House Ltd Directors Report.

 Capital investment on energy conservation equipment: NIL.
 Technology Absorption:

-Improved customer service delivery, integrity, availability, usage and optimisation of fulfillment process.
+Improved customer service delivery, integrity, higher availability and optimisation of fulfilment process.

 A) Details of technology imported - NIL